bioacoustic-ai/bacpipe/README.md

 bacpipe.play()
 ```
 A more detailed description of the API can be found under [API](#api).
+A demo of the GUI can be found at [bacpipe.siriusly.me](https://bacpipe.siriusly.me).

 In `bacpipe/examples` you can find 6 **jupyter notebooks** demonstrating different use cases of the API.
 A good starting point is the notebook **simple_use_cases.ipynb** which you can find as a file [here](bacpipe/examples/basic_examples/simple_use_cases.ipynb) or online in the documentation [here](https://bacpipe.readthedocs.io/en/latest/examples/basic_examples/simple_use_cases.html).
 To see how you can easily compare a model of your own to an existing model check out the notebook **using_a_custom_model.ipynb** which you can find as a file [here](bacpipe/examples/basic_examples/using_a_custom_model.ipynb) or online in the documentation [here](https://bacpipe.readthedocs.io/en/latest/examples/basic_examples/using_a_custom_model.html).

 Full documentation can be found at [https://bacpipe.readthedocs.io](https://bacpipe.readthedocs.io).
 The github repository can be found at [https://github.com/bioacoustic-ai/bacpipe](https://github.com/bioacoustic-ai/bacpipe).

-There is a [video tutorial](https://www.youtube.com/watch?v=kw713jF5ts8) available on youtube to install and run bacpipe.
+There is a [video tutorial](https://www.youtube.com/watch?v=kw713jF5ts8) available on youtube to install and run bacpipe (Bacpipe has evolved a lot since this video and a new video will be published soon).

 __Try it out__ and (__please__) feel free to give feedback, make suggestions and ask questions either in the [Discussion](https://github.com/bioacoustic-ai/bacpipe/discussions), [Raise an Issue](https://github.com/bioacoustic-ai/bacpipe/issues) or submit a [Pull Request](https://github.com/bioacoustic-ai/bacpipe/pulls).

-This project is still in its early stages and so bugs can still occur.
-However, all models have been tested successfully on different operating systems.
+All models have been tested successfully on different operating systems.
+Bugs might occur nonetheless, and if they do please reach out directly or [raise an issue](https://github.com/bioacoustic-ai/bacpipe/issues).
 The traffic suggests that it is useful for researchers in our field.
 It would be great to see it grow into a community project.

 If you would like to **contribute** to the project.
-Have a look at existing feature requests and issues [here](https://github.com/bioacoustic-ai/bacpipe/issues) and please check out the [contribution guidelines](#contribute) below.
+Have a look at existing feature requests and [issues](https://github.com/bioacoustic-ai/bacpipe/issues) and please check out the [contribution guidelines](#contribute) below.
+And you do not have to be a coder to contribute.
+Helping to make the documentation more understandable is just as valuable as adding code!

 ## 📚 Table of Contents